chaosparrot/talon_hud/content/README.md

 TODO - ADD SUPPORT FOR IMAGES OUTSIDE OF TALON_HUD DIRECTORY TODO - ADD ICONS THAT ARE FUNCTIONAL LIKE THE MODE ICON

-# Publishing to a text box
+# Publishing to a text panel

-Publishing to a text box is done using the action hud_publish_content.
-A quick python example which claims a text box and shows the contents is shown below.
+Publishing to a text panel is done using the action hud_publish_content.
+A quick python example which claims a text panel and shows the contents is shown below.

 ```
 from talon import actions